builderbill

 Drawing - Pen and ink wash, sketch of the Mekong river at Xuai Zhai Northern Laos.

-The sketch took about half an hour to do.
+The sketch above took about half an hour to do.
 It has no aspirations to be anything but a memory jogger for me, personally.

 • I looked at the scene for a while and decided what I wanted to get on paper, to eliminate detail that's not important.